martindospel/typescript-express/README.md

 ## Puppies API with Typescript

-RESTful API with the following endpoints:
+Here, I am creating a RESTful API with the following endpoints:

 - GET: `api/puppies`. return a list of all puppies in JSON-format.
 - GET: `api/puppies/:id`. return one puppy in JSON-format.